CityChan/CityChan.github.io/_pages/about.md

 Before joining UT Austin, I obtained my B.Eng degree from the department of Electrical Engineering and Automation, [South China University of Technology](https://www.scut.edu.cn/en/).

-Outside research， I am a electric guitar player (a fan of Pink Floyd), WOWer (for the alliance) and soccer player (a fan of Chelsea).
+Outside research，I am an electric guitar player (a fan of Pink Floyd), WOWer (for the alliance) and soccer player (a fan of Chelsea).